 “An army may be likened to water, for just as flowing water avoids the heights and hastens to the lowlands, so an army avoids strength and strikes weakness.”
 Concentrate force against vulnerable points rather than battering against fortified positions.

-Map your competitors' weaknesses as carefully as their strengths.
+Map your competitors’ weaknesses as carefully as their strengths.
 Where are they slow to respond?
 Where do their customers complain?
 What market segments do they consider too small to bother with?
 What would require them to cannibalize existing revenue to address?
+Look for ways to gain access to strategic points or opportunities that competitors have overlooked.
 Those are your opportunities.

 Continuous Learning